gregavola/UntappdPHP/README.md

 CURL<br />

 # Getting Started
-In order to get access the API - go https://untappd.com/api and request a API token.
+In order to get access the API - go https://untappd.com/api and request an API token.
 Please note it may take up to 2 weeks to a API keys.
 Only application ideas are accepeted at this time to perserve infrastruture and bandwidth.

 Follow the instructions in <code>oauth_examples/..</code> for a detailed example of the OAuth authentication.
 If you want basic authentication examples, please see the <code>basic_examples/..</code> folder.